CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 ## Other things to consider

-Any type of contractual change is a good time to review resourcing, especially as it spans a given time period.
-Plan ahead for potential career advancements for your team, arranging how coverage will be replace when promotions occur.
+Any type of contractual change is a good time to review resourcing, especially as it spans a time period.
+Think ahead for potential career advancements for your team, planning how resources will be replaced if promotions occur.
+This allows you to be prepared and thus make people planning requests more swifty to avoid resourcing gaps.